What are the Clojure Tools?

 What's interesting about this program is that it's just a Clojure library.

-This means that you can use it outside of the Clojure CLI
+This means that you can use it outside of the Clojure CLI.

-great is that it's a small and
+The other thing that makes tools.deps great is that it's a small and

 focused library.
 Why this is great is that if something goes wrong it's easy